SherG/cool-iron/blog/facebook-ads-meeting.md

 Know whether the highly skilled marketer is worth his salt, <em>before</em> you enter the discovery call.
 Most people book discovery calls with successful Facebook Ads marketers based on their verifiable track record.

+## Other options

-The other option is to try someone who's starting out but is cheap.
-The question there is, will you be paying a higher cost-per-acquisition?
+Hire a newbie: You can opt to try someone who's starting out but is cheap.
+The question here is, will you be paying a higher cost-per-acquisition?
+On the otherhand, ninja Facebook Ads marketers started out as beginners with cheap fees.

+DIY: you can take a free online course on running Facebook Ads and DIY.
+There's huge value to any small business owner in understanding paid traffic advertising.
+This is knowledge that transposes to many other facets of creating and scaling up a successful business.

+Hybrid option: you can use your knowledge from the free course to vet a beginner.